venits/react-native-map-clustering/README.md

 # react-native-map-clustering
-Adding map clustering both for Android and iOs.
+Adding map clustering both for Android and iOS.